khosronz/SLWMP-Centos/README.md

 ## Features

-- Setup a secure nginx config
+- Setup a secure nginx or apache (only on Debian) config
 - Secure your host with a Let's Encrypt certificate
 - Subdomain support
 - Multiple PHP versions (7.0, 7.1, 7.2) running as FPM
 - MariaDB database with generated passwords
+- Install Nextcloud or Wordpress with an optimized configuration
+- Redis support

 ## Requirements